Flute (glacial): Occurrence

-Flutes are found in a number of actively glaciated regions including Alps, Antarctica, Alaska, Iceland, New Zealand, Norway, Sweden, and Spitsbergen.
+Flutes are found in a number of actively glaciated regions including the Alps, Antarctica, Alaska, Iceland, New Zealand, Norway, Sweden, and Spitsbergen.
 Flutes formed subglacially beneath both polythermal, and warm-based glaciers.
 They are more likely to be found on recently exposed glaciated surfaces as they are readily eroded because of their composition.
-They also been found in shallow glacimarine environments.
+They have also been found in shallow glacimarine environments.
 Because of their relatively low relief and narrow width, they are often hard to identify from ground level observations.
-Therefore high-resolution satellite, drone or LiDAR methods are used to map them.
+Therefore high-resolution satellite, drone and LiDAR methods are used to map them.

 Origin

 Various models about the formation of flutes have been proposed.
 The most widely accepted model is the Cavity Infill Model.
-According this model, the formation of a flute is initiated when basal melting lodges a boulder on the subglacial bed of glacial.
+According this model, the formation of a flute is initiated when basal melting lodges a boulder on the subglacial bed of a glacial.
 Once the boulder is lodged, the passing glacial ice can no longer move the boulder and must flow around it.
-The flow of glacial ice around a boulder creates elongated cavity in the ice down stream and parallel to its flow.
+The flow of glacial ice around a boulder creates an elongated cavity in the ice downstream and parallel to its flow.
 The high confining pressures on the glacier bed from the weight of the overlying glacial ice fills the elongate cavity by squeezing water-soaked till into it.